Skip to main content

 Security architects primarily operate in these lifecycle stages:

-Stage 2: Discovery: Research security requirements, investigate threat landscape, gather evidence Stage 3: Product Definition: Define threat models, security specifications, and compliance requirements Stage 7: Review: Validate implementation against security requirements Stage 9: Operations: Monitor security posture, update threat models, manage incident response
+Stage 2: Discovery: Research security requirements, investigate threat landscape, gather evidence Stage 3: Product Definition: Define security models, security specifications, and compliance requirements Stage 7: Review: Validate implementation against security requirements Stage 9: Operations: Monitor security posture, update security models, manage incident response

 Stage Walkthrough